 Doom (previously known as Doom 4) is an upcoming game in the Doom franchise.
+The game is a origin game re imagining everything about the original Doom.
 On February 19, 2014; along with the reveal of the game's name change, Bethesda Softworks announced beta access for anyone that pre-orders Wolfenstein: The New Order.
+The game is running on id Tech 6 or as id software likes to call it "id Tech 666".

-In interviews John Carmack has implied that the gameplay will be more action-oriented than the previous title, and acknowledged the negative aspects of 2004's Doom 3.
-Namely, the excessive darkness and survival-horror gameplay, e.g. monsters 'hiding in closets' and limited ammo.
+In interviews John Carmack has implied that the gameplay will be more action-oriented than the previous title, and looks to shy away the survival horror elements of Doom 3.
+Namely the excessive darkness, monsters 'hiding in closets', and the relatively limited amount of ammo available.

 Early interviews suggest this move away from survival horror to Doom's more traditional focus on action: